nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Adding records

 Adds an elderly, a volunteer, or a pairing between one elderly and one volunteer to FriendlyLink.
+[Duplicate pairs and persons](#non-technical) are not allowed in FriendlyLink.

 #### Adding an elderly: `add_elderly`